rubocode/frontier.nvim/doc/design/strategy.md

 > Always go too far, because that’s where you will find the truth.
 > **Albert Camus**

-However, since we are dealing with a case with about a dozen or so theme modules, this might be tolerable given that you can isolate the highlight definitions and reuse them - (SRP and DRY principles apply).
+Since we are dealing with a case with about a dozen or so theme modules, breaking up the highlight groups and reusing them will be justified by the coherence of the elements inside each component (SRP and DRY principles also apply).
 Ultimately, it is a design trade-off that balances flexibility, durability and adaptability.

 * Single Responsibilty Principle (SRP)
 * Don't Repeat Yourself (DRY)

 I initially preferred having a separate project for each theme.
 But then, I wanted to see how _Lua_ allows me to deal with the problem of generalization in the simplest and most elegant way possible in light of not being able to define fixed interface definitions that are checked by the language itself statically.

 I started by creating a handful of folders and less than a dozen files inside each folder.
 Let's see where we get!